bauwenst/TkTkT/README.md

 ## Pronunciation
 The acronym stands for ToKeniser ToolKiT and is supposed to be pronounced fast, like a beatboxer mimicking hi-hats (kind of like "tuh-kuh-tuh-kuh-ts" but as fast as you can).
 It is mandatory that you do this, because I said so.
-If you are Brazilian, you may pronounce it "tuca tuca" while playing [the official TkTkT theme song](https://open.spotify.com/track/2aX7w5bdbES8A9H5FDydSA).
+If you are Brazilian, you may pronounce it "tuca tuca" while playing [the official TkTkT theme song](https://open.spotify.com/track/2aX7w5bdbES8A9H5FDydSA), which gives you a peek into my demented taste in music.

 If you think all of this is cringe, too bad -- it is the only way not to fall into clinical depression after realising just how messy modern subword tokenisation is at the algorithmic *and* an implementational level.